AEM Provides Market Update and Analysis

 “With the global economic malaise, the slowdown in emerging markets and the negative interest rates in several economies’ bond markets, investment is flowing to the U.S. and U.S. stocks, driving up demand for the U.S. dollar, inadvertently affecting our competitiveness abroad.”

 Exports by Top 10 Countries

-The top countries buying the most U.S.-made agricultural machinery during the first half of 2016 (by dollar volume) were:
+The top countries buying the most U.S.-made construction machinery during the first half of 2016 (by dollar volume) were:

 Economic Resources Available

 AEM provides a variety of market macroeconomic and industry trend data for members as well as survey opportunities and custom research.
 Visit www.aem.org in the Market Data/Market Intelligence section.
 For more information, contact AEM’s Benjamin Duyck, director of market intelligence (email@example.com).